oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Issuers publish their keys in a way that allows for efficient and secure key rotation and revocation, for example, by publishing keys at a predefined location using the JSON Web Key Set (JWKS) format [@RFC7517].
-Verifiers MUST ensure that they are not using expired or revoked keys for signature verification.
+Verifiers need to ensure that they are not using expired or revoked keys for signature verification as reasonable and appropriate for the given key distribution method.

 # Privacy Considerations {#privacy_considerations}